• Skip to main content

 A typical wooden gazebo.

 The roofs of the two structures are also different.
-A gazebo will have an enclosed roof while the pergola sports a roof that’s like an open grid.
-In a sense, the pergola doesn’t have a roof proper, just a series of cross-beams that may or may not be filled in somewhat with the use of lattice panels.
+A gazebo will have an enclosed shelter, while the pergola sports a top like an open grid.
+In a sense, the pergola doesn’t have a proper roof, just a series of cross-beams that may or may not be filled in somewhat with the use of lattice panels.

-A third difference is how gazebos and pergolas are used in the landscaping.
-Most people think of gazebos as structures that stand away from the house and serve as a focal point on the grounds.
+A third difference is how gazebos and pergolas are used in landscaping.
+Most people think of gazebos as structures that stand away from the house and focus on the grounds.
 Pergolas may be constructed at one end of a patio or a deck.

 They can also be used to create a vine-covered passage leading to some other element of the landscape, including a gazebo.

 The basic pergola design lends itself well to various types of customization.
 One approach is to leave the structure completely open.
-It’s easy enough to dress this design for special occasions using longer sections of cloth across one side, along each pillar, or hanging gracefully between each of the cross-beams.
+However, it’s easy enough to dress this design for special occasions using more extended sections of cloth across one side, along each pillar, or to hang gracefully between the cross-beams.

 wisteria-covered spaceThe open design also works well when the plan is to train ivy to run up the pillars and eventually fill in a lot of the space in between the cross beams.

 Louvers are another way to add more spice to the pergola design.
-This works especially well with a rectangular shape since it’s possible to mount the louvered doors in shutter fashion along each of the longer sides.
+This works exceptionally well with a rectangular shape since it’s possible to mount the louvered doors in shutter fashion along the longer sides.

 Doing so makes it easy to partially open or close the sides if you like.
-This design works especially well if you want to control the amount of breeze entering the structure, or would like to set up a candlelight dinner and still have a little privacy.
+This design works incredibly well if you want to control the breeze entering the structure or set up a candlelight dinner and still have a little privacy.

-There’s no rule that says a pergola has to include a roof that’s flat.
-For example, you could use metal posts or pillars to support a sloping grid for the roof.
+No rule says a pergola has to include a flat roof.
+So, for example, you could use metal posts or vinyl pillars to support a sloping grid for the roof.

 It’s possible to include softer rather than hard lines overhead, something that may work perfectly with the style of your home.

 Pergolas are popular around the world.
-One of the reasons is that they are so versatile in terms of use.
+One of the reasons is that they are so versatile in terms of purpose.
 It’s easy enough to dress the space for special occasions like holiday parties.
-They are also ideal when you want to have some type of private celebration, like a wedding anniversary for two.
+They are also ideal for having some type of private celebration, like a wedding anniversary for two.

 The relatively easy construction also makes a pergola a popular way to create an outdoor living space.
 Pergola frameworks are even available in kits today.